apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 6 - Create a Node.js Proxy/README.md

 ![nodejs-modulecounts](./images/nodejs-modulecounts.png)

 Also, node performs well, and is being actively maintained.
 For all these reasons, including node.js into Apigee Edge makes a lot of sense.
 We think the ability to host nodejs applications in the platform, right next to the API Management capability, is a clear differentiator for Apigee Edge.

+## Objectives
+The goal of this lesson is to introduce you to Node.js, download and use Node.js modules from NPM, create a simple API using Node.js and deploy the API to your Apigee Edge environment using Apigee’s deployment tool.

 ## Prerequisites